IMZihad21/dotnet-articles/20241103_Custom_Role-Based_Authorization_with_JWT_in_ASP.NET_Core.md

 - Dynamic permissions management based on role-based access.
 - Configuring role-specific routes and frontend permissions for API endpoints.

-Let’s dive into the code and see how to set up this custom authorization handler in ASP.NET Core.
+Letâ€™s dive into the code and see how to set up this custom authorization handler in ASP.NET Core.

 **Setting Up the Custom Authorization Requirement**

-First, let’s define a custom authorization requirement, `RoleBasedRequirement`, that takes a `requireValidation` parameter.
+First, letâ€™s define a custom authorization requirement, `RoleBasedRequirement`, that takes a `requireValidation` parameter.
 This allows us to configure whether to enforce role-based validation or not, which is useful for environments like development where you might not want to enforce permissions.

 ```csharp
 public class RoleBasedRequirement(bool requireValidation) : IAuthorizationRequirement